Unilever's tea demerger leaves questions brewing over Lipton

 But any sale could create problems for the Lipton brand.

-Lipton is big in India and Indonesia, and also an integral part of the joint venture with PepsiCo, which was formed to sell ready-to-drink Lipton ice tea bottles at retailers, restaurants and schools.
+Lipton is big in India and Indonesia, and also an integral part of the joint venture with PepsiCo (PEP.O), which was formed to sell ready-to-drink Lipton ice tea bottles at retailers, restaurants and schools.

 The brand is also important to the black tea business.